th2-net/th2-cr-converter/README.md

 Throws exception if conversion to the specified version is not supported, and also if requested schema doesn't exist, or is the same as master.

+Important: Changes won’t be committed unless the conversion of every resource is successful, i.e. there are no errors.

 __Returns:__

 `ConverterControllerResponse` object.